thomasweng15/E.V.E./README.md

 =====

 The beginnings of a Jarvis computer.
-Jarvis will receive vocal or textual questions and return relevant web results accompanied by speech.
+Jarvis will receive vocal or textual queries and return relevant web results accompanied by voice.

 Based on Pi-Voice by Rob McCann.

-Currently able to say a line of text that is hardcoded into the program.
+Currently able to record audio, parse audio into text using Google STT, and speak using Google TTS.

 Dependencies:
 pyaudio